bpander/motherboard/README.md

 Motherboard is meant to be a foundation to build on.
 It doesn't force a specific router, templating engine, etc. on you.
 You can use whatever components are appropriate for your project.
 If one stops being good, you can easily swap it out for a different (better) one.
 This also helps keep page-weight down.
 This <a href="http://bpander.github.io/motherboard-todos/" target="_blank">TodoMVC app using Motherboard</a> is only **7.3 KB** of JavaScript (gzipped and minified).
 By comparison, the AngularJS framework alone is 45 KB (gzipped and minified).

+## Browser support

+Motherboard can be polyfilled to work back to IE9.
+Check the <a href="#polyfill-table">Polyfill Table</a> to see which polyfills to use for your project (if any).

 ## Usage

 ### Custom Elements